 The uConnect platform is engineered to reflect and promote the brand standards of each individual institution that we partner with.
 As new clients are onboarded, they gain ownership over a dynamic, powerful platform that looks and feels native to their organization.

 The Marriott School career services staff began implementation of the uConnect platform in the Fall of 2015.
 One of the primary goals of the project plan was to create online career communities for each academic area, both undergraduate and graduate.
 With the creation of these communities, students identifying with a specific academic area would be guided to engage with subject specific news, advice, event, and internship opportunities relevant to their areas of professional interest.
 The Business Center also wanted to leverage the valuable perspective of their student club population and thus extended platform access to Marriott’s 15 active student organizations, allowing them to post member generated content.
 The BYU Marriott School Business Center has long embraced a culture of targeted content development to benefit members of the Management School community, and the implementation also allowed for staff to target student populations with customizable, and completely automated marketing campaigns - further extending the reach of the department.

 Since implementing, the Business Center’s commitment to developing and promoting varied, relevant, and high quality content has continued to cultivate the receptivity of students.
-At the end of 2016, nearly half of Marriott School students had signed up to receive personalized alerts and emails according to their area(s) of interest, with an average historic open rate of 55% for the year.
-BYU’s CareerLaunch website received 82% more visits in 2016 than 2015, and early figures for 2017 show an additional increase.
+At the end of 2016, nearly half of Marriott School students had signed up to receive personalized alerts and emails according to their area(s) of interest, and email campaigns were performing better than ever, with an average open rate of 55% for the year.
+The result was an 82% increase in engagement with online resources, from 2015 to 2016.
+Early indicators suggest 2017 will show an even bigger increase.